daleharvey/jshint-mode/README.markdown

 Building
 ========

-Download
+Install via npm
+    $ npm install jshint-mode
+or download / clone
     https://github.com/daleharvey/jshint-mode/tarball/master
-or
     $ git clone git://github.com/daleharvey/jshint-mode.git

 Usage
 =====

-To run within emacs (add this to your .emacs) run M-x flymake-mode to turn jshint on and off
+If you installed via nmp you need to find the path that jshint was installed to:

+    $ npm explore jshint-mode
+    Exploring /usr/local/lib/node/.npm/jshint-mode/active/package

+Add this to your .emacs config file (if you didnt install via npm, replace the path):

-     (add-to-list 'load-path "~/path/to/jshint-mode")
+    (add-to-list 'load-path "/usr/local/lib/node/.npm/jshint-mode/active/package")
     (require 'flymake-jshint)
     (add-hook 'javascript-mode-hook
          (lambda () (flymake-mode t)))

     ;; Turns on flymake for all files which have a flymake mode (add-hook 'find-file-hook 'flymake-find-file-hook)

 To run from the command line: